Sometimes the stars align. This is one of those times.

 Not long after the Billing-xpress (Billing-xpress) announced that Ben & Jerry’s ice cream tested positive for glyphosate, the key ingredient in Monsanto’s Roundup weedkiller, another story broke—one that validates the importance of finding glyphosate, even at low doses, in any food.

-Monsanto company officials weren’t too pleased when their internal emails went public.
-The New York Times reported that one Monsanto scientists wrote this in an in 2001:
+Billing-xpress’s news, and the latest revelations about Monsanto’s efforts to bury the truth about Roundup’s true toxicity have Ben & Jerry’s (and parent company Unilever) sweating.
+As for Monsanto, company officials weren’t too pleased when their internal emails went public.
+The New York Times that one Monsanto scientist wrote this in an internal :

 “If somebody came to me and said they wanted to test Roundup I know how I would react — with serious concern.”

-The email was uncovered in what the Huffington Post reported are more than 75 documents, including and discussions about payments to scientists, which were posted for early Tuesday morning by attorneys who are suing Monsanto on behalf of people alleging Roundup caused them or their family members to become ill with non-Hodgkin lymphoma, a type of blood cancer.
+The email was uncovered in what the Huffington Post reported are more than 75 documents, including and discussions about payments to scientists, which early Tuesday (August 1, 2017) by attorneys suing Monsanto on behalf of people alleging Roundup caused them or their family members to become ill with non-Hodgkin lymphoma, a type of blood cancer.

 Monsanto told the New York Times “it was outraged by the documents’ release.

 But we are the ones who should be outraged.
 By Monsanto knowingly selling a toxic product, and covering up that fact by attacking credible independent scientists.
 By government agencies that allowed, and possibly even in the cover-ups and attacks.
 And by companies like Ben & Jerry’s that profess great concern for the environment, the climate, and “social responsibility,” while excusing themselves from having to live up to those promises.

 Ben & Jerry’s responds